 - 1. A loan made to the parents of a dependent student under section 428B of the Higher Education Act of 1965 (20 U.S.C.
 1078-2); - 2.
 A Federal Direct PLUS Loan made to the parents of a dependent student; or - 3.
-A loan made under section 428C or 455 (g) of the Higher Education Act

-1965 (20 U.S.C.
-1078-3 (Federal consolidation loans) and 1087e(g) (Federal Direct Consolidation loans) to the extent that such loan was used to repay a loan described in clause (1) or (2).

-- C. An applicant's salary at the time of application must be \$82,000 or less (after furlough reductions and equivalent pay cuts are applied). - D. An applicant must not be in default on repayment of any federal student loan. - E. An applicant must agree to remain employed as a prosecutor or public defender for a period of service of not less than three years (36 months) from the date of executing the service agreement.
-A beneficiary who voluntarily leaves the employment or is involuntarily separated for misconduct or unacceptable of performance before completing the agreed upon period of service must reimburse the U.S. Department of Justice for the full amount of the student loan repayments made on the beneficiary's behalf.
+A loan made under section 1078-3 or 1087e(g) of Title 20 to the extent that such loan was used to repay a loan described in clause (1) or (2) above. - C. An applicant's annual salary at the time of application must be \$90,000 or less. - D. An applicant must not be in default on repayment of any federal student loan. - E. An applicant must agree to remain employed as a prosecutor or public defender for a period of service of not less than three years (36 months) from the date of executing the service agreement.
+A beneficiary who voluntarily leaves the employment or is involuntarily separated for misconduct or unacceptable performance before completing the agreed upon period of service must reimburse the U.S. Department of Justice for the full amount of the student loan repayments made on the beneficiary's behalf.

-F. An applicant must agree to the terms of service in the John R. Justice Student Loan Repayment Program Service Agreement (OMB No. 1121-0329).
+F. An applicant must agree to the terms of service in the John R. Justice Student Loan Repayment Program Service Agreement.
 Upon completion of the original three-year service obligation, subsequent agreements may be entered into for additional obligations of service in consideration for future awards.
 The terms of service obligation in future agreements shall be discretionary.